 I do not write about how to get started with blogging because it's a topic that quite honestly drives me nuts.
 You've gotta weed through all the BS folks saying they're making six figures a month (which they are, because they're selling hosting and the “dream”), and it's just an icky niche that I don't want to be a part of.

-With that being said, Sherry over at Easy Blog School is an honest blogger who teaches you step by step not only how to set up your blog but also all about understanding your blog analytics, which is an important piece of the success puzzle.
-She even covers how to submit your sitemap to Google.
-Don't forget to submit it to Bing as well!
-(Shout out to Jason from TastyCoders for this tip!)
+With that being said, Ricky from Income School is an honest blogger who teaches you step by step not only how to set up your blog but also all about understanding your blog analytics, which is an important piece of the success puzzle.

 Best niche blog ideas